 Once you finish a head count, it’ll be easier for you to decide how much ice cream you’ll require for the party.
 Ideally, 2―3 cups of ice cream per guest is sufficient.
 However, depending on how you’re planning on serving it will drastically impact the exact quantity.
 While serving ice cream as is, in a cup, may require you to serve about 4―6 scoops per guest.
 This number is high because, technically, you will serve a wide range of ice cream flavors at the party.
 This means, a guest may sample a scoop (or two) of each flavor.

 Below, we have provided 4 printable ice cream social flyers that you can print and send to your guests.
-Click on the card you wish to print, and choose the 'landscape' option to obtain an enlarged version.
 Cut the printout in half so that you can separate the front and back of the card, cut around the edges of the paper, and paste it on a piece of paperboard for durability.

-* These images have been provided by Buzzle for personal use only.
+* These images have been provided for personal use only.
 Please do not share, reproduce, or resell any of these images in any form.

 Depending on how many people you’re planning on inviting, send the invitations to your guests informing them about the party.
 The cards should have information about the date, time, venue, type of party, and RSVP details.